Deliver on promises, developing world tells rich at climate talks | Science-Environment

 Deliver on promises, developing world tells rich at climate talks

-A crucial U.N. conference https://www.reuters.com/business/cop heard calls on its first day for the world's major economies to stick to promises of financial help to address the climate crisis, while big polluters India and Brazil made new pledges to cut emissions.
-World leaders, environmental experts and activists all pleaded for decisive action to halt the global warming which threatens the future of the planet at Monday's start of the two-week COP26 summit in the Scottish city of Glasgow.
+A crucial U.N. conference https://www.reuters.com/business/cop heard calls on its first day for the world's major economies to keep their promises of financial help to address the climate crisis, while big polluters India and Brazil made new commitments to cut emissions.
+World leaders, environmental experts and activists all pleaded for decisive action to halt the global warming which threatens the future of the planet at the start of the two-week COP26 summit in the Scottish city of Glasgow on Monday.

-A crucial U.N. conference https://www.reuters.com/business/cop heard calls on its first day for the world's major economies to stick to promises of financial help to address the climate crisis, while big polluters India and Brazil made new pledges to cut emissions.
+A crucial U.N. conference https://www.reuters.com/business/cop heard calls on its first day for the world's major economies to keep their promises of financial help to address the climate crisis, while big polluters India and Brazil made new commitments to cut emissions.

-World leaders, environmental experts and activists all pleaded for decisive action to halt the global warming which threatens the future of the planet at Monday's start of the two-week COP26 summit in the Scottish city of Glasgow.
-The task was made even more daunting by the failure of the Group of 20 major industrial nations to agree ambitious new commitments at the weekend in Rome.
+World leaders, environmental experts and activists all pleaded for decisive action to halt the global warming which threatens the future of the planet at the start of the two-week COP26 summit in the Scottish city of Glasgow on Monday.
+The task facing negotiators was made even more daunting by the failure of the Group of 20 major industrial nations to agree ambitious new commitments at the weekend.

 In 2009, the developed countries most responsible for global warming pledged to provide $100 billion per year by 2020 to help developing nations deal with its consequences.
 The commitment has still not been met, generating mistrust and a reluctance among some developing nations to accelerate their emissions reductions.

-Txai Surui, a 24-year-old indigenous youth leader from the Amazon rain forest, said too much damage had already been done.
-"The animals are disappearing, the rivers are dying and our plants don't flower like they did before.
-The Earth is speaking.
-She tells us that we have no more time."

-(Additional reporting by Jeff Mason, Katy Daigle and Mark John; Writing by Kevin Liffey and Gavin Jones; Editing by Barbara Lewis and Alexander Smith)
+World leaders wrapped up the first day of COP26 at a reception hosted by Prince Charles and other members of the British royal family.
+Queen Elizabeth, who has been advised by her doctors to rest, sent a video message.
+(Additional reporting by Jeff Mason, Katy Daigle and Mark John; Writing by Gavin Jones and Kevin Liffey; Editing by Barbara Lewis and Alexander Smith)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)